prggmr/zf2-docpx/zend/EventManager/EventInterface.rst

     Get a single parameter by name

-    :param string $name:
+    :param string:
-    :param mixed $default: Default value to return if parameter does not exist
+    :param mixed: Default value to return if parameter does not exist

     :rtype: mixed